ScrappySnacks/IntroToProg-Python-Mod07/docs/index.md

 (3) https://docs.python.org/3/tutorial/errors.html: This site was the most helpful to the exception handling portion of demo development.

 ## Demo Development
-The “pickled” Latin dictionary program takes three existing dictionaries with English to Latin translation (Latin colors, Latin Animals, Latin Objects), pickles them and writes them to file.
+The “pickled” Latin dictionary program takes three pre-defined dictionaries with English to Latin translation (Latin colors, Latin Animals, Latin Objects), pickles them and writes them to file.
 The user can also recall the dictionaries from file (i.e., “unpickling”).
 In addition to pickling, the program also handles three exceptions through existing exception classes and one custom created class.
 The remainder of this webpage describes the functionality of the code organized by Separation of Concerns.
 The detailed python script can be found in Appendix A.

 ### Demo Variables and a Custom Exception Class
-After importing the pickle module, I first declare a list object, lstTable, which will store the dictionary contents as “rows.”
+After importing the pickle module, I first declare a list object, lstTable, which will store the dictionary contents as rows.
 I also define a custom exception class.
 This class will be used to raise an error if the user chooses an invalid selection.
 It also returns the instruction, “Please enter a valid option: 1, 2, or 3.”

 ### Data Dictionaries
 The next portion of code defines the three data dictionaries to be pickled.
 They are Latin colors, Latin animals and Latin objects.
 Each key is the English word and each value is the Latin translation.